petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 ## Troubleshooting failures reported by cloud-init and logged as error

 Cloud-init emits structured errors when reporting failure to Azure during provisioning.
-These include a reason and supporting data (such as timestamp, VM identifier, documentation URL, etc.) to help investigate the failure.
+These error messages include a reason and supporting data (such as timestamp, VM identifier, documentation URL, etc.) to help investigate the failure.

 | Reason | Description | Action |
 |:---|:---|:---|